mpaolino/pypvwatts/README.md

     [u'You have exceeded your rate limit.
 Try again later or contact us at http://developer.nrel.gov/contact for assistance']

-All other service errors, such as connectivity are reported using Request's exceptions.
+All other service errors, such as connectivity are raised as request's python library exceptions.

 Tests
 -----

 Unit tests are provided in test.py

 Author: Miguel Paolino <mpaolino@gmail.com>